 The production and distribution of connecting packages, which allow the SMC server to manage SNS firewalls, must be managed and entrusted to individuals who are familiar with security requirements.
-Such packages must only be shared through secure channels (encrypted e-mails, secured USB keys, etc.) between the SMC server and SNS firewalls.
+Such packages must be shared only through secure channels (encrypted emails, secured USB keys, etc.) between the SMC server and SNS firewalls.